hugoferreira/hugoferreira.github.com/_posts/2019-04-16-a-tale-of-async-and-tests.md

 this.permits -= 1
 ```

 There's only one promise created in this example, and the `await` keyword has the result of pushing the rest of the program as a `callback` that went to some Event Loop phase's FIFO.
 And this includes the critical `this.permits -= 1`.
 The program proceeds sequentially, and the fact that the promise is solved by `signal()` doesn't mean that the previous callback is solved right away.
-In fact, it doesn't... the code continues it's execution straight into the second `wait()` where `permits` hasn't been decreased yet.
+In fact, it doesn't... the code continues its execution straight into the second `wait()` where `permits` hasn't been decreased yet.

 There, you've been bitten by the Event Loop monster.